irskep/cheapo_website/README.md

 7. SSH into your service.
 8. Run `make maintenance-db-upgrade`.
 9. Set the web site back to normal mode (`FLASK_MAINTENANCE_MODE=0`).
+10. If you used deferred column loading, you can now remove the `deferred()` wrappers.

 ## Deployment with Fly.io